theaayushraman/JOSAA-Analysis-and-College-Predictor/README.md

 Also we analysed the josaa data using matplotlib libraries in python pandas and made various graphs.
 You can refer to the analysis in the jupyter notebook above.
+This project is made by Aayush raman, Gaytri Gupta, Rayansh and Kritarth Pandey.